-Missing student reports should be made directly to CSUF PD.
+If a student living on campus is missing for more than 24 hours, a missing student report should be made directly to CSUF PD.
 However, these reports may also be made to Housing and Residential Engagement, by calling either the Housing & Residential Engagement Office at (657) 278-2168 during published office hours or by contacting the Resident Advisors On-Duty at (714) 681-6918.
 The Office of the Dean of Students can also be contacted at (657) 278-3211 during the published office hours of 8:00am to 5:00pm Monday through Friday, excluding holidays.
 If the missing person report is made to staff or organizations other than CSUF PD, said individual(s) or entity must contact CSUF PD immediately.